Wrap an agent with firma run

 Common gotchas

 Section titled “Common gotchas”bwrap: setting up uid map: Permission denied.
 Unprivileged user namespaces are disabled on your kernel.
-Either enable them or use --backend firecracker if available.
+Enable them or use another supported backend for your environment.

 bwrap: loopback: Failed RTM_NEWADDR: Operation not permitted.
 Hits on Ubuntu 24.04 and other distros that ship kernel.apparmor_restrict_unprivileged_userns=1.
 When bwrap enters its unprivileged user namespace, AppArmor transitions it to the unprivileged_userns profile, which audit deny capability — stripping CAP_NET_ADMIN. bwrap then can’t add 127.0.0.1/8 to lo inside the new netns, and --unshare-net fails.
 Confirm with sysctl kernel.apparmor_restrict_unprivileged_userns (expect 1) and bwrap --unshare-net --bind / / true (reproduces the error in isolation).
 Pick one of: